H1M4W4R1/Unity-Aspect-Oriented-Programming/README.md

 ## Can I fork this project?
 It's MIT licensed.
 Feel free to commit updated versions into Git.
 Feel free to send me a link, so I could implement your upgrades too.

+## Wall of Fame
+[494311870](https://github.com/494311870) - build compatibility (including Android), because I was too lazy to fix this...